SamuelChua/Wifi-Cam/README.md

 - Data processing of bin file generated from GNURadio to give final heatmap of relative power from Wifi signals + overlaying picture of surrounding

 Vert_Hori
-- Arduino code to accept the list of angles from Arduino.py, and move the servos to control the vertical and horizontal movement of the antenna
+- Arduino code to accept the list of angles from Arduino.py, and move the servos to control the vertical and horizontal movement of the antenna via serial communication between Python and Arduino

 Sweep/Servo Motor
 - Arduino test code to ensure that the servo is working